 - Special Educational Needs and Disability

 - English as an Additional Language

 As this is a school led programme, the majority of training takes place in schools.
 There are three extended placements teaching in at least two different schools and two key stages.
 There are also many opportunities to gain additional experience in partner schools and settings.

-The schools we work closely with include: Lawrence Sheriff School (Myton School), Redhill School and Specialist Language College, South Bromsgrove Community High School, Studley High School, Wigmore School, Woodrush Community High School. (working with Nunnery Wood and Hanley Castle)
+The schools we work closely with include: Lawrence Sheriff School (Myton School), Redhill School and Specialist Language College, South Bromsgrove Community High School, Studley High School (Shires TSA), Hereteach Alliance (Wigmore School), Woodrush Community High School. (working with Nunnery Wood and Hanley Castle)

 The school professional studies programme runs in parallel to the university taught sessions in both subject and exploring wider issues of education and society.